 OpenVMS for x86 V9.0 Early Adopter’s Kit is Coming Out

-It gives me great pleasure to announce the release of the OpenVMS V9.0 Early Adopter’s Kit for x86!
+VMS Software to announce the release of the OpenVMS V9.0 Early Adopter’s Kit for x86.

 While we are ecstatic that we have achieved this deliverable, it is one step on the journey to a production version of OpenVMS on x86.
 The initial release of OpenVMS V9.0 on x86 runs as a Virtual Box guest.
 We expect to release regular updates that will deliver more operating system functionality, expand platform availability, and will eventually include Layered Products and Open Source applications.
 While the initial releases of the OpenVMS on x86 Early Adopter Kits will have limited distribution, we will expand customer and user participation as more parts of the system come online.